barnardb/devaut/README.md

 usage: `tagrelease [--no-fetch] (--major | --minor | --patch | --version <version>) [[--] <commit>]`

 `tagrelease` asserts that the working copy is clean and creates an annotate tag with the version provided in the current repo.
-It brings up an editor for the message which is prepulated with the commit messages since the previous release.
+It brings up your editor for the message, which is prepulated with the commit messages since the previous release.

 A release type can be specified with `--major`, `--minor` or `--patch`,